Radio Disney: Radio Disney Country

-Radio Disney Country is a defunct country music focused internet radio network that launched on November 4, 2015, and was initially exclusive to Radio Disney's own digital platforms.
+Radio Disney Country was a country music focused internet radio network that launched on November 4, 2015, and was initially exclusive to Radio Disney's own digital platforms.
 The service focused upon current songs, current and past material from popular artists, and pop songs featuring country musicians.
 Guerini explained that the format of the channel was meant to allow it to draw from a wider range of songs than traditional country radio stations, owing to the format's "embrace" of rock, hip-hop and pop-oriented songs (with Rolling Stone noting its airplay of Lil Nas X's Western-trap song "Old Town Road" in 2019 as an example of this strategy).
 The network's launch coincided with the 2015 CMA Awards.
 Like its sister station, Radio Disney Country emphasized current hits and used little recurrent rotation.

 On June 9, 2017, Disney announced that it would expand the network's distribution to include other digital platforms, such as iHeartRadio and TuneIn, as well as curated playlists on Apple Music and Spotify, and terrestrial radio with the flip of KDIS to the network as KRDC 99.1 FM and AM 1110 (the main Radio Disney network continued to be carried locally on a subchannel of KRTH until late 2018 when its contract to carry the network expired).

 The station's Let the Girls Play segment premiered on December 5, 2018.
 In July 2019, Radio Disney Country opened a Nashville Music Row based studio.
 In July 2019, Disney agreed to license Radio Disney video content to Sheridan Broadcasting Corporation to telestream via a patented process the content to the web and the audio to a radio station, WIGO-AM, as The Radio Disney Hour (working tile).

 Radio Disney Country's targeted audience was women aged 18 to 34 years old.
 The network's mix of music would be every thing with 60% popular artists and 40% up and coming artists.
 It ceased in the afternoon of December 31, 2020.

 Radio Disney Junior

 On February 14, 2011, a Radio Disney Junior block was launched in tandem with the Disney Junior on Disney Channel block.
-The hour long block focused on music for the preschool age plus fun "audio theater" with Disney Junior characters.
+The hour-long block focused on music for the preschool age plus fun "audio theater" with Disney Junior characters.
+On May 30, 2014, Radio Disney Junior was spun off into its own station on the WATCH Disney Junior app, later becoming its own separate paid app in January 2016, and appearing to have been discontinued some time afterwards.

+On October 1, 2024, a spiritual successor to Radio Disney Junior, Disney Jr. Radio would be launched on the SiriusXM app.